GuilhermeCunha79/lapr2/docs/SprintC/US4/US4.md

 # 6. Integration and Demo

 * A new option on the Reception menu options was added.
-* The recepcionist can add one or more parameters when  he/she creates a test
+* The receptionist can add one or more parameters when  he/she creates a test

 # 7. Observations